OWASP/owasp-mastg/Document/0x05e-Testing-Cryptography.md

 Once an attacker is knowing what type of weak pseudo-random number generator (PRNG) is used, it can be trivial to write proof-of-concept to generate the next random value based on previously observed ones, as it was [done for Java Random](https://franklinta.com/2014/08/31/predicting-the-next-math-random-in-java/ "Predicting the next Math.random() in Java").
 In case of very weak custom random generators it may be possible to observe the pattern statistically.
 Although the recommended approach would anyway be to decompile the APK and inspect the algorithm (see Static Analysis).

-If you want to test for randomness, you can try to capture a large set of numbers and check with the Burpsuite its [sequencer](https://portswigger.net/burp/documentation/desktop/tools/sequencer "Sequencer") to see how good the quality of the randomness is.
+If you want to test for randomness, you can try to capture a large set of numbers and check with the Burpsuite's [sequencer](https://portswigger.net/burp/documentation/desktop/tools/sequencer "Sequencer") to see how good the quality of the randomness is.

 ### Testing Key Management